ARWL2016/ps-webpack-eames/notes/tech-notes.md

 2. configure the `babel-loader` in the `webpack.config` file, under the property `module`: a) `test: /\.es6$/` regex to define file extension that will load b) `exclude: /node_modules/` c) `loader: "babel-loader"`
 3. Loaders is an array and each loader is configured in an object
 4. Use the `resolve` property to manage file extensions.
 By default, webpack will search for files with a `.js` extension.
 So we do not need to add this in module imports.
 Using `resolve`, we remove the defaults and add `.js` and `.es6`. *The first position defines a null extension (in the course).
 However, this no longer seems to be necessary.*
 5. run webpack and restart server

+####Supporting ES6 Modules
+1. change file extensions to es6
+2. use import and export statements
+3. remove file extensions from `entry` in `webpack.config.js`.
+The `resolve` property will enable webpack to find the es6 modules.
+4. To export a single function, use the shorthand `export {function}`

 ---
 ####Webpack 2 Changes (IMPORTANT)